akilan-g/project-dummy/docs/requirement/measurement 2.md

 Functional

 #### Description:
-The system shall measure the sensors
+The system shall measure the sensors inside the box

 #### Rationale